 - EduPass: Information for international students who are interested in pursuing an undergraduate or graduate education in the United States.

 - InternationalStudent.com: Information and advice regarding preparation for your education as well as living and learning in the United States.

-For more information about international study at UMBC, please visit our International Education Services Department.
+For more information about international study at UMBC, please visit our International Student and Scholar Services.